coredev-uk/homelab/secrets/README.md

 3. Run `./generate-secrets.sh` to create Kubernetes secrets
 4. **Never commit `secrets.env` or generated secret files**

+## VPN Configuration

+For the VPN (gluetun with WireGuard):
+- Get your WireGuard private key from your VPN provider (ProtonVPN, etc.)
+- Specify server countries as comma-separated values (e.g., "Netherlands,Germany")

 ## Files

 - `secrets.env.example` - Template with placeholder values (safe to commit)